ncshy/Linux-Investigations/investigate_llist_hlist/README.md

 The hlist program has the same structure as the linked list program, except the embedded list element is of type *'struct hlist\_node'* and the head element is of type *'struct hlist\_head'*.
 The *hlist\_head* is a placeholder element that contains only a pointer to the first element of the hash bucket list.
 A hash table itself, is simply an array of these hlist\_head elements, and the hash function is used to converge to one of these buckets. <br>

-The program logic in **hlist.c** is similar to the Linked list program, but does not include reverse traversal, as that is not possible with hash bucket lists. <br>
+The program is in folder hash\_list/, and the logic in **hlist.c** is similar to the Linked list program, but does not include reverse traversal, as that is not possible with hash bucket lists. <br>
 The 4 elements are once again added to the head of the hash bucket list, and are therefore printed in reverse order, as shown in the output below: <br>
 ```
 Sep 22 00:22:51 osboxes kernel: Inside __init load function